Skip to main content

 The following summarizes the steps and requirements for filing a K-1 and K-2 visa:

-• File the petition.
+1. File the petition.
 As a U.S. Citizen, you will sponsor the Petition for Alien Fiancé(e) (Form I-129F).
-The form will be filed with the USCIS office in the area where you live.
+The form will be filed with the USCIS office in your area.

-• The NVC will send you a letter once they've forwarded your fiancé(e) case to the U.S. Consulate or Embassy.
-After you receive the letter, you have to tell your fiancé(e) to do the actions below to apply for a Fiance visa and prepare for the interview.
+3. The NVC will send you a letter once they’ve forwarded your fiancé’s case to the U.S. Consulate or Embassy.
+After you receive the letter, tell your fiancé(e) to take the following steps to apply for a fiancé visa and prepare for the interview.

-• Visa applicants should make sure to bring all required documents to the visa interview.
+5. Visa applicants must bring all required documents to the visa interview.
 A complete list can be found here.

 How Long Will It Take to Process My Spouse’s or Fiancé(e) Visa?

 When consular or immigration officials get the visa application, they assign a priority date.
-This shows the visa applications' place in line, which could give you an idea of how long the waiting period will be.
-You can also keep track of the estimated processing time with the USCIS website.
+This shows the visa applications’ place in line, which can give you an idea of how long the wait will be.
+You can also check the estimated processing time on the USCIS website.

 The length of the application process may vary depending on each case and circumstances.
 Sometimes, the immigration process gets delayed because the visa applicant failed to follow instructions carefully or supplied incomplete information.
 They might also require some visa applicants to undergo further administrative processing, which could delay the process.